 Nevertheless, seaside chilled water pipes may choose to use stainless steel instead of galvanized steel to better withstand the corrosive working environment.

-So far we covered the most common type of pipe used for chilled water which is the non-galvanized carbon steel pipe followed by the galvanized steel pipes.
+Alright, so far we covered the most common type of pipe used for chilled water which is the non-galvanized carbon steel pipe followed by the galvanized steel pipes.
 Then, stainless steel pipes are an option but rarely used for chilled water due to the higher cost.

 I was introduced by a friend expert in HDPE pipes.
 At first, I was skeptical just like everyone else.
 Then, I quickly realized that this type of pipe is actually significantly better than carbon steel pipes.